jolly20220861/jolly20220861.github.io/Week2.md

 **REPOSITORY** - a project or folder ; a place where your project is kept.

 **COMMIT** - save your file in git; apply the changes you made

+**FORK** - is a copy of the repository that will allow you to make changes to a project without affecting the original one.

+**PULL** - fetching updates or submit the changes made to the original project or repository
 <br>

 ## 🆁🅴🅵🅻🅴🅲🆃🅸🅾🅽: